 November – January

 Winter season.
 Usually dry although occasional rain is possible.
 Warm in middle of day and afternoon.
 Night time cold enough to require hat and scarf.
-Mist hangs on the mountains later in the mornings than at other times of year.
+Mist hangs on the mountains later in the mornings than at other times of the year.
 Views in the morning amazing!
 This is the most popular season in Pai with tourists and the town tends to be relatively busy.
-Good fr training as it is not too hot.
+Good for training as it is not too hot.

 February – April.

 Hot season.
 Very dry.
-Daytime becoming progressively hotter, peaking in mid April (Songkran, Thai new year).
-Air cooler at night and before about 10.00am, middle of day hot.
-Land tends to look a bit dusty and at its least green.
+Daytime becoming progressively hotter, peaking in mid-April (Songkran, Thai new year).
+Air cooler at night and before about 10.00am, middle of the day is hot.
+Land tends to look a bit dusty and at its least, green.
 Can get smoky from farming activity.
 Pai is at its least attractive at this time of year.
-The Thai Water Festival takes place in mid April and can be a very fun experience.
+The Thai Water Festival takes place in mid-April and can be a very fun experience.

 May – June.

 July – August.

 Peak rainy season: about half of the days will see some rain but may only be for a short time.
 Rivers and streams at their highest, waterfalls most impressive.
 Temperatures moderated by cloud cover and humidity.
 Training will often have to take place under cover.
 Plants at their most green and lush.
 Training aided by high humidity which seems to make the body more pliable and fresh, invigorating chi which comes together with the rain.
 Arguably the best time of year to come.

 September – October.

 Late rainy season.
-Rains dying down but land still beautifully green, streams and rivers full.
+Rains dying down but the land still beautifully green, streams and rivers full.
 Warm and humid.
 Can be hot if no cloud cover.
 Views still awesome.
 A very popular time.

-November to January dry, hot in day but cool at night.
+November to January dry, hot in the day but cool at night.
 Most popular time of year to visit Pai.
 Perfect if you do not like rain.

-June to October rainy, but not everyday.
+June to October rainy, but not every day.
 Humid.
-Not too hot in daytime, warm but not hot at night.
+Not too hot in the daytime, warm but not hot at night.
 Views at their best, particularly later in the rainy season.

 February to April hot and dry.